allCode.jl

 â‹®

-We begin by presenting some information about the per-view payments made by YouTube.
-We first confirm that Johnny's payments ranged from $2 to $6.
+We begin by examining the per-view payments made by YouTube.
+We first show that Johnny's payments range from $2 to $6.
 Moreover, using the countmaps

 function from the StatsBase